NCT05261139

 • Active cancer (not including skin cancer)

-• Neurodevelopmental disorder (i.e. cerebral palsy, Downs syndrome)
+• Neurodevelopmental disorder (i.e. cerebral palsy, Down syndrome)

+This study is enrolling different age groups within the age range from at birth to 17 years.
 There are other requirements for participation in the study.
-The study doctor will explain these to you.
+The study doctor will explain these to you including which age groups are currently enrolling.

 Condition